 The symptoms can help identify the affected part of the bowel.
 Generally, in small-bowel diseases, stools are voluminous and watery or fatty.
 In colonic diseases, stools are frequent, sometimes small in volume, and possibly accompanied by blood, mucus, pus, and abdominal discomfort.

-Extra-abdominal findings that suggest an etiology include skin lesions or flushing ( mastocytosis Mastocytosis Mastocytosis is mast cell infiltration of skin or other tissues and organs.
-Symptoms result mainly from mediator release and include pruritus, flushing, and dyspepsia due to gastric hypersecretion... read more ), thyroid nodules ( medullary carcinoma of the thyroid Medullary Thyroid Carcinoma There are 4 general types of thyroid cancer.
+Extra-abdominal findings that suggest an etiology include skin lesions or flushing (mastocytosis Mastocytosis and Mast Cell Activation Syndrome Mastocytosis is mast cell proliferation with infiltration of skin or other tissues and organs.
+Mast cell activation syndrome is increased and inappropriate activation of mast cells without clonal... read more ), thyroid nodules (medullary carcinoma of the thyroid Medullary Thyroid Carcinoma There are 4 general types of thyroid cancer.
 Most thyroid cancers manifest as asymptomatic nodules.
-Rarely, lymph node, lung, or bone metastases cause the presenting symptoms of small thyroid... read more ), right-sided heart murmur (carcinoid), lymphadenopathy ( lymphoma Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
+Rarely, lymph node, lung, or bone metastases cause the presenting symptoms of small thyroid... read more ), right-sided heart murmur (carcinoid), lymphadenopathy (lymphoma Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
 The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more , AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more ), and arthritis (inflammatory bowel disease, celiac disease Celiac Disease Celiac disease is an immunologically mediated disease in genetically susceptible people caused by intolerance to gluten, resulting in mucosal inflammation and villous atrophy, which causes malabsorption... read more ).

 Acute diarrhea (< 4 days) typically does not require testing.
 Exceptions are patients with signs of dehydration, bloody stool, fever, severe pain, hypotension, or toxic features—particularly those who are very young or very old.
 These patients should have a complete blood count and measurement of electrolytes, blood urea nitrogen, and creatinine.
 Stool samples should be collected for microscopy, culture, and, if antibiotics have been taken recently, C. difficile toxin assay.